Since you are wondering about what is term life insurance?

 To keep things simple,

-Most term plans are “level premium”, meaning, your monthly premium kept similarly for the entire term of the plan.
+Most term plans are “level premium”, meaning, your monthly premium is kept similarly for the entire term of the plan.

 An Example Of What is Term Life Insurance